cindyLuo99/skim-Data-_15112/README.md

     serving as an easy and flexible tool for anyone who wants to take a look at the dataset.
 Its embedded analytic feature also produces reliable results for ad-hoc analysis.

+**Project Highlights**:

+Without any other external packages (NumPy&pandas not needed!!), skim(Data) allows users to conduct multiple linear regression, using Gaussian Elimination to find the inverse of the data matrix and calculate the coefficients accurately.

+Elegant user interface interactions.

 **How to run the project:**